-Paul Berne Burow is an anthropologist and environmental scientist at Stanford University
+Paul Berne Burow is a social and environmental scientist at Stanford University

 My work examines the cultural dynamics of environmental change in North America.
-I study how Indigenous nations and rural communities are impacted by changing ecosystems tied to land-use practices, climate change, and settler colonialism.
-My academic background is situated in environmental anthropology, Indigenous environmental studies, human-environment geography, and forestry/forest ethnoecology.
-My methods draw from the social and environmental sciences and include: participant observation, semi-structured interviews, oral history interviews, household/field surveys, archival research, and spatial analysis.
+I study how Indigenous nations and rural communities are impacted by changing ecosystems tied to land-use practices and climate change.
+My academic background is situated in environmental anthropology, Indigenous environmental studies/sciences, human-environment geography, and ethnoecology.
+My methods draw from the social and environmental sciences and include: participant observation, semi-structured interviews, oral history interviews, household surveys, field ecology, archival research, and spatial analysis.
 The foundation of my research practice is long-term ethnographic fieldwork conducted in collaboration with local communities.

 My research is funded through external grants from the U.S. Department of Agriculture, Wenner-Gren Foundation, National Science Foundation, Yale University, and University of California.